microsoft/vscode-docs/docs/editor/tasks.md

 ## Common Questions

-**Q: Some task runners require [node](https://nodejs.org/) for execution.
-Does VS Code require executing a task runner under a special node version?**
+**Q: Some task runners require [Node.js](https://nodejs.org/) for execution.
+Does VS Code require executing a task runner under a special Node.js version?**

 **A:** We recommend that you use Node.js version 0.12.x.
-This is due to the fact that Node.js 0.10.x doesn't flush stdio on exit (see this [issue](https://github.com/joyent/node/issues/8329) for details)
+This is due to the fact that Node.js 0.10.x doesn't flush stdio on exit (see this [issue](https://github.com/joyent/node/issues/8329) for details).